remake/resume-builder-starter/README.md

 # Resume/CV Builder (Remake)

-This is the official Kanban app for [Remake](https://remaketheweb.com/).
+This is the official Resume/CV Builder App for [Remake](https://remaketheweb.com/).

 ## The Code 👩‍💻